Tom Brady: Overview

-Brady's success has been attributed to his work ethic, competitive spirit, pocket awareness, and intelligence with him generally being a pocket passer during his entire career.
+Being a classic pocket passer, Brady's success has been attributed to his work ethic, competitive spirit, pocket awareness and movement despite lacking elite mobility, and intelligence.
 Across 23 seasons, he started 333 regular season and 48 playoff games, the most for an NFL quarterback, spending 20 seasons with the Patriots and three with the Buccaneers.
 He was the primary starter for 21 seasons, missing 2008 due to injury, and never played a snap where his team was mathematically eliminated from playoff contention.
 He won 251 regular season and 35 postseason games, the most in NFL history, and is the only quarterback to win 200 regular season games.
 He won 17 AFC East titles with New England and led Tampa Bay to a wild card berth in 2020 and NFC South titles in 2021 and 2022.
 Brady is the only quarterback to lead a team to a 16–0 regular season (2007), became one of four quarterbacks to defeat all 32 teams in 2021, holds the most Pro Bowl selections (15), and was named league MVP three times (2007, 2010, 2017), with his 2010 award being the first unanimous MVP.

 Brady's 21 seasons as the primary starter led to seven Super Bowl titles, the most of any player and more than any NFL franchise.
 He appeared in a record 10 Super Bowls and is one of two quarterbacks, along with Peyton Manning, to win with multiple franchises, earning six titles with the Patriots and one with the Buccaneers.
 Brady holds the record for Super Bowl MVP awards with five and is the only player to win it with multiple teams.
 Holding nearly every major quarterback record, he is the all-time leader in passing yards, attempts, and touchdowns in both the regular season and playoffs, the only quarterback with 600 career regular-season touchdowns, and the record holder for completions.
 In 333 career starts, he is the only quarterback with three separate streaks of over 100 consecutive starts, with his first ending due to injury in 2008 and his second due to suspension in 2016.
 His longevity led to multiple age-related records.